PAYMENTS ON VENMO

 Your initial default privacy setting is Public, so everyone on the Internet can see your payments.
 You can change it for each transaction individually, or for all in Settings.
 If you and your friend use different privacy settings, we use the more restrictive one when you’re paying each other.

 Venmo’s automatic friending feature makes it easy to find, pay and share transactions with your phone contacts and Facebook friends on Venmo.
 If you sync your phone contacts and/or Facebook profile with Venmo, you will automatically appear as a friend on Venmo to (and be friends on Venmo with) any Venmo user that has your contact information in their phone or is friends with you on Facebook.
 This will only occur with respect to other Venmo users that have synced their phone contacts and Facebook profiles with Venmo, and only if those users have not disabled the automatic friending feature.

-After you enroll, you can prevent future automatic friending of phone contacts or Facebook friends you acquire after enrolling in Venmo by disabling the feature in Settings > Privacy & Sharing > Friending.
+After you enroll, you can prevent future automatic friending of phone contacts or Facebook friends you acquire after enrolling in Venmo by disabling the feature in Settings > Friends & Social.
 If you disable this feature, you will still remain friends with anyone on Venmo that you were friends with at the time the feature was disabled.

 SECURE YOUR VENMO ACCOUNT

 You can help protect your Venmo account by enabling a passcode lock.
 Go to Settings > Security > Passcode Lock to enable this feature.
 Learn more about security on Venmo here.
 If you have a Venmo Card, you can disable it at any time in the Venmo app.